Haoran-ryan/Project_01_Study-on-demand/README.md

       4. new course ✅
 2. a lecturer acccount
    1. can see
-      1. all student
+      1. all student ✅
-      2. all courses
+      2. all courses ✅
-      3. all lecturers
+      3. all lecturers ✅
-      4. new course
+      4. new course ✅
    2. cannot see
-      1.  edit and delete buttons for other lecturers
+      1.  edit and delete buttons for other lecturers ✅
+      2.  edit and delete buttons for all students ✅
 3. an admin account
    1. can see
       1. everything
 4. how to add the column of courses to teach when a new lecturer signs up ?
+5. add a `profile` section after a successful login
+   1. [FIXED]: pass the id by using the parathesis